domino14/cesars-blog/content/posts/2022-04-27_profiling-golang-prod-server.md

 1. Check my assumptions.
 I was about to do a complicated refactor and would still have had the same issue.

 2. Pay more attention to the diagnostics I've already collected.
-The fact that the database server was sending so much data, and that the problem was getting worse over time, should have indicated that it had to do with an increasing number of games.
+The fact that the database server was sending so much data, and that the problem was getting worse over time, should have indicated that it had to do with a growing database.

 3. Try to run tests on systems that simulate production environments.
 I should have been able to replicate this issue with my 200-player profiling test if I had loaded a production database dump into my test machine.